White River, Arkansas

 Tippet Recommendations (1 Spool of Each - Fluorocarbon): 0X-5X

-While there are not many wading opportunities on the White River, the right footwear in the boat is essential for keeping you comfortable on the water and will ultimately will keep you on the water to fish the full day.
+While there are not many wading opportunities on the White River, the right footwear in the boat is essential for keeping you comfortable on the water.
+For warmer days, lightweight tennis shoes or sandals work well.
+During colder months, ankle-high rubber deck boots are the go-to.

 A boat bag is important for carrying your tackle and gear with you on the boat each day.
 Running in the boats over open water oftentimes sprays mist into the boat, so you should have some type of waterproof or water resistant bag with you in the boat for storing cameras, lenses, tackle, flies, extra reels, spools, sunscreen, rain jackets, spare reel parts, bottled water, snacks, or anything else you don’t want to carry on you while fishing.
 Everything stays dry and out of the humidity.
 KEEP IT SMALL AND WATERPROOF/WATER RESISTANT.